Initiatives

 Students talking in a circle

-At the Office of Multicultural Affairs, we’re very proud of our leadership opportunities, resources, and long-standing traditions that have endured and succeeded for many years.
-OMA is the place to find a leadership position within our standalone initiatives and programs.
-Initiatives that revolve around cultural competency, student success, and overall identity development are cornerstones to the many programs at OMA.
+At the Multicultural Affairs, we’re very proud of our leadership opportunities, resources, and long-standing traditions that have endured and succeeded for many years.
+CDI-MA is the place to find a leadership position within our standalone initiatives and programs.
+Initiatives that revolve around cultural competency, student success, and overall identity development are cornerstones to the many programs at CDI-MA.
 Please peruse the programs below to learn more and get involved.

 Female Leaders of Color